 Suicide rates continue to increase in the U.S., climbing 33 percent from 1999 to 2017, and the pandemic has exacerbated contributing factors.
-To Colin Walsh, M.D., an assistant professor of biomedical informatics, medicine and psychiatry at Vanderbilt University Medical Center, this elevates the importance of tools for predicting who is most at risk.
+To Colin Walsh, M.D., an assistant professor of biomedical informatics, medicine and psychiatry at Vanderbilt University Medical Center, this elevates the importance of AI screening tools for predicting who is most at risk.

 Walsh is lead author of a study on the use of artificial intelligence (AI)-based, natural language analysis of EHRs to shed light on suicidal ideation and attempted suicide.
 In related work, Walsh’s team is also using biorepository samples to explore the genetic underpinnings of suicide risk.